In our last tutorial, we learned about the basics of the Halide layout. Now we dive into our powerful manual focus feature set.

 Getting back into Autofocus

-If you’d like to switch back to autofocus, swipe right — right back over! — or tap on the AF toggle.
+If you’d like to switch back to autofocus, swipe back from right to left, or tap on the AF toggle.

 In our next tutorial, we look at shooting in RAW, a powerful way to get more detail in your images!